UAE VAT Late Payment Penalty: Complete Guide for 2026

 Treated as a partial late payment

-Penalty will be applied to the unpaid portion
+Penalty will be applied to the unpaid tax amount

 Payment made on a public holiday/weekend